BBVA/kapow/docs/source/examples/index.rst

    :linenos:

    $ curl http://localhost:8080/echo/hello%20world
-   hello world%
+   hello world

-Listing routes
+Listing Routes
 ++++++++++++++

-You can list active route in kapow! server.
+You can list the active routes in the **Kapow!** server.

 .. _examples_listing_routes: